Introduction

 Attributes are an entity that allows you to configure the structure of your application.
 With them, you can achieve maximum flexibility and eliminate hardcoding.

-Some attributes may be similar in structure and used in different entities, so you can reuse attribute sets for different entities.
+Some attributes may have similar structures and be used in different entities, so you can reuse attribute sets for different entities.

 Structure